 Write for Lawyerist

-We will respond to every pitch as soon as we can.
+We will respond to pitches as quickly as we can.

 What we are looking for

-Lawyerist is a blog about law practice.
-We publish things useful or interesting to practicing lawyers.
+Lawyerist is an online magazine about law practice.
+We publish longer articles that contain information useful to or interesting to practicing lawyers.
 This is most certainly not limited to technology and marketing, although those are popular subjects on our pages.
 We also frequently cover things like ethics, legal writing, practice management, law school, and other subjects relevant to law practice.
+We strive to publish unique, compelling content.

 We do assume you will be familiar with Lawyerist before you submit a pitch.
-This should give you an idea of the sort of articles and topics we are looking for.
+Just reading the featured posts on the front page should give you an idea of the sort of articles and topics we are looking for.

 As for the pitch itself, you should give us a detailed summary of the article you intend to write.
-A thesis plus an outline of your post would be helpful, for example.
+A working title, your angle or thesis, and an outline of your post would be helpful, for example.
 Or a syllabus similar to what you might find on an academic paper.
 In other words, give us a fairly detailed summary of the article you intend to write.

-If we accept your pitch, the finished product will need to be about 1,800 to 3,600 words, although it can be longer if the subject merits it.
-This means your article will be a fairly in-depth treatment of its subject matter — though not exhaustive by any means.
+If we accept your pitch, the finished product will need to be at least 1,800 words, although it should be longer if the subject merits it.
+This means your article should be an in-depth treatment of its subject matter.

 What we are not looking for

-- While we welcome real lawyers’ thoughts on marketing (occasionally, anyway), we are most definitely not interested in posts from people who are trying to sell marketing services, lawyers or not.
+- While we welcome practicing lawyers’ thoughts on marketing (occasionally, anyway), we are most definitely not interested in posts from people who are trying to sell marketing services, lawyers or not.

 - We do not need any more posts on search engine optimization (SEO), pay-per-click advertising (including Google AdWords), web design, or similar topics.
-We have two regular writers who cover these topics quite well and thoroughly.
+Our regular writers cover these topics quite well and thoroughly.

 - We do not accept posts that are commercial or promotional in any way.
 Visit our advertising page for information about sponsored posts if that is what you have in mind.